-The Appellate Clerk can tell you if there is a fee for filing a document with the court.
+The Supreme Court Clerk can tell you if there is a fee for filing a document with the court.
 Supreme Court Rule 313 requires the person who files an appeal to pay a \$50 fee.
 Rule 313 requires all other parties to pay a \$30 fee.

-What forms do I need to fill out to ask the appellate court to let me participate in an appeal for free or at a reduced cost?
+What form do I need to fill out to ask the Supreme Court to let me participate in an appeal for free or at a reduced cost?

-- Application for Waiver of Court Fees (Appellate Court) is used to tell the court whether you get any public benefits and your income and expense information so it can decide if you can participate in an appeal for free or at a reduced cost. - Order for Waiver of Court Fees (Appellate Court) is used by the court to say whether your application is granted or denied.
-Complete the top half of the Order and attach to the Application for Waiver of Court Fees.

-The email address (if you have one) and mailing address you put on the form is where important legal documents will be sent to you.
+Application for Waiver of Court Fees (Supreme Court) is used to tell the court whether you get any public benefits and your income and expense information so it can decide if you can participate in an appeal for free or at a reduced cost.
+The email address (if you have one) and mailing address you put on the (Form Name) is where important legal documents will be sent to you.
 You should use an email account that you do not share with anyone else and that you check every day.
 If you do not check your email every day, you may miss important information, notice of court dates, or documents from other parties.

-Where can I find the forms I need?
+Where can I find the form I need?

-- You can find forms at: illinoiscourts.gov/documentsand-forms/approved-forms. - You can also ask the Appellate Clerk for a copy.
+- You can find the forms online at: illinoiscourts.gov/documents-and-forms/approved-forms. - You can also ask the Supreme Court Clerk for a copy.

-Do I have to pay a fee to file an Application for Waiver of Court Fees (Appellate Court)?
+Do I have to pay a fee to file an Application for Waiver of Court Fees (Supreme Court)?

-No, there is no cost for filing an Application for Waiver of Court Fees.
+• No, there is no cost for filing an Application for Waiver of Court Fees.